poppinss/indicative-rules/docs/validations/string/url.md

 category: string
 ---

-Ensures the value is a valid URL format.
+Enforces the value to be a valid URL.

 ```ts
 import { validations } from 'indicative/validator'